VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**v2020.7.19 (202007190)**
+- accd stop timeout set to 15 seconds (more time for graceful termination).
+- Do not remount /sbin/.
+- Faster accd termination
+- Fixed "--upgrade not recognizing the latest version is already installed".
+- Fixed "max_temp_pause not honored".
+- General optimizations
+- Minor changes to default config, for convenience
+- Note: config will be reset to fix the accd crash issue several users have been facing.

 **v2020.7.3 (202007030)**
 - Blacklisted problematic MTK charging switch.
 - Fixed "battery saver mode can't be turned off".